-Consenting patients \geq 18 years-old presenting with an indication for biliary or pancreatic stenting by ERCP, between June 2015 and December 2018, were recruited to this prospective multicenter pilot study.
+In this prospective multicenter pilot study, consenting patients ≥ 18 years-old presenting with an indication for biliary or pancreatic stenting by ERCP between June 2015 and December 2018 were recruited.
 Relevant data such as demographic variables, underlying diagnosis and indication were noted.
-Liver function tests were performed considered at D1 and D7 in those cases with biliary indication.
+Liver function tests were performed considered at D1 and D7 in those with biliary indication.

 For biliary strictures, patients with extra-hepatic strictures (at least 1cm distal to the hilum) were included.
 In pancreatic indications, both prophylactic and therapeutic stenting were included.
-The exclusion criteria were previous gastric surgery, pregnancy and life expectancy <1 month and failure to provide fully informed consent that rendered the subject ineligible for the study.
+The exclusion criteria were previous gastric surgery, pregnancy and life expectancy <1 month and failure to provide fully informed consent rendered the subject ineligible for the study.

 A written informed consent was provided.
 The study was approved by the local Ethics Committee (UKM 1.5.3.5/FF-2014-324) according to the Declaration of Helsinki.